surfer190/fixes/docs/buddha_dharma/fundamental-simple-buddha-dharma.md

 * The history of buddhism and the buddha himself isn't essential
 * The esotheric, extensive detail, rites, rituals and the number of things are inconsequential
 * The worshipping and blind belief as buddha as a god is also false.
 He was a human and we are humans.
-* Do not blindly delieve.
+* Do not blindly believe.
 Independently verify through observation.
 * This is not a religion - with rites, rituals, ceremony and worship
 * The mind is not the brain - it is intangible
 * The problem is craving, desire and attachment.
-The longing with strong eagerness (craving) - causes the mind to be discontent: sadness, anger, frustration, irritation, annoyance, guilt, shame, fear, boredom, lonliness, shyness, jealousy, resentment, stress, anxiety and many others.
+The longing with strong eagerness (craving) - causes the mind to be discontent: sadness, anger, frustration, irritation, annoyance, guilt, shame, fear, boredom, loneliness, shyness, jealousy, resentment, stress, anxiety and many others.
-* To attain a mind that resides permanently peaceful, calm, serene, and content with joy - you need to establish a life practice
+* To attain a mind that resides permanently peaceful, calm, serene and content with joy - you need to establish a life practice
-* Meditation and teachers and guides.
+* Meditation along with teachers and guides.
-* dedicated to improving our own wisdom, moral conduct, and mental discipline that we will improve the world
+* Dedicated to improving our own wisdom, moral conduct, and mental discipline that we will improve the world
-* gradual training and gradual practice to experience gradual progress
+* Gradual training and gradual practice to experience gradual progress
-* We can choose to be peaceful, kind, loving, and warm.
+* We can choose to be peaceful, kind, loving and warm.
 We can choose to have wholesome interactions with all people.
 We can develop healthy qualities of the mind with loving-kindness, compassion, generosity along with other qualities that will produce a peaceful and content mind.

 > There are no rites, rituals, ceremonies, and worship required to attain Enlightenment.
 If someone explains certain chants that need to be repeated, certain postures the body needs to be trained to acquire, or sells/provides you any external devices that includes bells, strings, clothing, beads, music, statues, special drinks or food, etc. then this person has not attained Enlightenment.